 We’re habituated to think of therapy as something that happens in an office.
 For most of us, the first thing that pops into our mind when we hear the word ‘therapist’ is probably ‘couch’.
 Therapists put a lot of effort into designing offices that are warm, comfortable and inviting.
 There are good reasons why this is so.
-Since Freud, psychology has been based on using conversation to help people delve into their mind.
-The therapist’s office is tailor made for eliciting communication from even the most taciturn individuals.
+Since the time of Freud, psychology has been based on using conversation to help people delve into their minds.
+The therapist’s office is tailor-made for eliciting communication from even the most taciturn individuals.

 How does exposure therapy work?